REDjet: History

 The idea of starting REDjet first came about in 2006, when the 23 year founder Robbie Burns experienced the high cost of fares for airlines in the Caribbean often while making large annual financial losses.
-Upon completing a review with the Government of Jamaica and a other regional parities, the company decided to start a low-cost airline to serve the region with a model similar to Ryanair's first low cost operations.
+Upon completing a review with the Government of Jamaica and other regional parties, the company decided to start a low-cost airline to serve the region with a model similar to Ryanair's first low cost operations.

 Initially, the airline sought to start operations from Norman Manley International Airport, in Kingston, Jamaica.
 However, the airline shifted its hub to Barbados after being denied permission to set up in Jamaica by the Jamaican Government.
 Since that time, REDjet's CEO has announced that he would again be seeking to have a larger airline company based in Jamaica.

 In 2010, a private sector envoy announced an intention to base a start-up airline at the Grantley Adams International Airport.
 The name of the parent company is AIRONE Holdings Limited (AVL), and the air venture will seek to form "the Caribbean's first low-cost carrier".
 The envoy had initially attempted to begin operations from Jamaica however, Jamaican aviation authorities reportedly rejected their application for licenses.
 Following this, the envoy shifted focus basing operations from Barbados.
 On October 16, 2010, Airone Holdings Ltd. launched their airline brand REDjet, at the Lloyd Erskine Sandiford Centre.
 On December 10, the airline's first (of two) introductory McDonnell Douglas MD-82 aircraft named 'Jacqualicious' after an employee, was delivered to REDjet.
 On February 1, 2011, REDjet's second aircraft 'Hey Jude' was delivered to REDjet at the Grantley Adams International Airport.
 On the same day Business Development Manager, Robbie Burns, announced that the airline was itching to start selling tickets and get into the air, stating that the airline had already invested over 1 million USD into crew and staff hiring and training.
 REDjet has also concluded the purchase of their third aircraft to be delivered in late November early December.
 The airline has named the aircraft "Nickitastic".